PhaneendraGoutham/cloud-native-pipeline/README.md

 # OpenGood.io OSS Cloud-Native Pipeline

-Provides a common, centralized Concourse CI pipeline for all OpenGood.io OSS cloud-native project types
+Centralized Concourse CI pipelines for all OpenGood.io OSS cloud-native project types

 ## Pipeline Generation

-To make creating a pipeline as easy as possible, this repo provides common, centralized Concourse CI pipelines to generate a pipeline based on a project type.
+To make creating a pipeline as easy as possible, this repo provides centralized Concourse CI pipelines to generate a pipeline based on a project type.
 In addition, a script is provided to automate the process of generating a pipeline.

 ### Supported Pipeline Project Types